MicrosoftDocs/sdk-api/sdk-api-src/content/mbnapi/ne-mbnapi-mbn_sms_caps.md

 ### -field MBN_SMS_CAPS_PDU_RECEIVE

 For GSM devices, this indicates that the device is capable of receiving PDU-type SMS.
-For CDMA devices, this indicates that the device is capable of reading the SMS in binary format as defined in â€œsection 3.4.2.1 SMS Point-to-Point Messageâ€ in 3GPP2 specification C.S0015-A â€œShort Message Service (SMS) for Wideband Spread Spectrum Systemsâ€.
+For CDMA devices, this indicates that the device is capable of reading the SMS in binary format as defined in section 3.4.2.1 “SMS Point-to-Point Message” in 3GPP2 specification C.S0015-A “Short Message Service (SMS) for Wideband Spread Spectrum Systems”.

 ### -field MBN_SMS_CAPS_PDU_SEND

 For GSM devices, this indicates that the device is capable of sending PDU-type SMS.
-For CDMA devices, this indicates that the device is capable of sending the SMS in binary format as defined in â€œsection 3.4.2.1 SMS Point-to-Point Messageâ€ in 3GPP2 specification C.S0015-A â€œShort Message Service (SMS) for Wideband Spread Spectrum Systemsâ€.
+For CDMA devices, this indicates that the device is capable of sending the SMS in binary format as defined in section 3.4.2.1 “SMS Point-to-Point Message” in 3GPP2 specification C.S0015-A “Short Message Service (SMS) for Wideband Spread Spectrum Systems”.

 ### -field MBN_SMS_CAPS_TEXT_RECEIVE